 The ability of issuers of the fixed income securities held by the Trust to meet their obligations may be affected by economic developments in a specific industry or region.
 The values of the securities can be significantly affected by changes in interest rates or in the financial condition of the issuer or market conditions generally.
 The Trust invests a portion of its assets in mortgage-backed securities and debentures.
 The value and related income of these securities is sensitive to changes in economic conditions, including delinquencies and/or defaults.

 Commingled funds ("Funds"), which are not publicly traded, may include publicly-traded securities for which detailed holdings are reported to the Trust.
-Fair values of these Funds are determined after consideration of net asset valuations provided by the external investment managers.
-The valuation of these non-publicly traded securities held by Funds may involve estimates, appraisals, assumptions, and methods that are reviewed by management.
+Fair values of these Funds are derived from NAVs provided by the external investment managers.